Skip to content

 let slice = $ptrToSlice(raw_ptr, len)

-• Use $drop only when early destruction materially improves correctness or clarity
+• Use $drop only when early destruction is required.

 Timing